eleanorfrajka/ifmeo/content/authors/katja-schultz/_index.md

 # Display name
 title: "Katja Schultz"

+# Full name (for SEO)
+first_name: Katja
+last_name: Schultz

 # Username (this should match the folder name and the name on publications)
 authors:
 - "Katja Schultz"

-# Full name (for SEO)
-first_name: Katja
-last_name: Schultz

 # Is this the primary user of the site?
 superuser: false
-create_profile_page: true

 external_link: https://www.researchgate.net/profile/Katja-Schultz
+create_profile_page: false

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: MSc (2024)